 Feeling hungry?
 Dip into our ZeroPoint foods list for inspiration, whether it’s breakfast, lunch or dinnertime, or if you simply fancy a snack.
-From lean proteins like skinless chicken breast to fresh fruit and vegetables, there are over 200 foods you can enjoy without tracking.
 What qualifies these foods as having a SmartPoints® value of zero?
 Firstly, they help form the foundation of a healthy eating pattern.
-What’s more, they’re much less likely to be overeaten – for instance it’s much harder to eat six chicken breasts than six biscuits!
+What’s more, they’re much less likely to be overeaten – it’s much harder to eat six apples than six biscuits!

 Fibre is your friend

 Fibre helps you feel full, which is the perfect way to lose weight.
 How does it do this?
 Fibre slows down the emptying of the stomach, increases digestion time and affects the release of satiety hormones – all of which are linked to increased sensations of fullness.
 You can find fibre in plant-based foods, such as oats, wholegrain bread, brown rice and pasta, fruit and veg, and beans, peas and lentils.

 RELATED: 8 foods that will fill you up

 Eggs are a great go-to for a healthy breakfast, lunch or dinner.
 They’re high in protein, nutrients and healthy fats, low in calories and keep you feeling fuller for longer.
 One study showed that choosing eggs for breakfast over bagels increased feelings of satiety and led to participants eating less over the next 36 hours!

 Lovely leafy greens